Subham-Maity/fullstack_advance/README/NOTE.md

   - Sorted Sets: O(1) for each add/remove operation, O(log(N)+M) for N items in the sorted set and M elements returned.
   - Streams: O(1) for each item added to the stream, O(N) for N items in the stream.
   - Bitmaps: O(1) for each set bit, O(N) for N bits set.
+  - Geo: O(log(N)) for each item added to the sorted set, where N is the number of elements in the sorted set.
+  - Pub/Sub: O(N+M) for N channels and M subscribers.
 - Limitations
   - Hashes: The maximum number of fields is (2^32 - 1)4294967295, more than 4 billion of fields per hash).
   - Lists: The maximum number of elements is (2^32 - 1)4294967295, more than 4 billion of elements per list).